contentauth/c2pa-python/docs/native-resources-management.md

 | `True` | Either the pointer is still provably ours (normal `close()`, `__del__`) — an owned free — or ownership is unknown after a failure (`_release_handle()`) — a guarded free. | Calls `c2pa_free`.
 On the owned paths the pointer is really freed; on the unknown-ownership path the registry returns `-1` without touching memory if the native side already took it. |
 | `False` | The native side already took ownership: a consuming FFI call swallowed the pointer, or it passed to another object. | Frees nothing; the new owner does.
 A `c2pa_free` here would double-free (or hit the guarded `-1` no-op that dirties the error slot and risks racing a recycled address). |

-Every public method calls `_ensure_valid_state()` before doing any work, which raises `C2paError` unless the resource is ACTIVE with a non-null handle.
+Every public method that uses the handle calls `_ensure_valid_state()` before doing any work, which raises `C2paError` unless the resource is ACTIVE with a non-null handle.

 ## Ways to clean up